-Since the dawn of SEO, meta descriptions have played an important part of the search engine optimization process.
+Since the dawn of time in SEO, meta descriptions have played an important part in the search engine optimization process.

-Meta descriptions may be a short summary of your web page, but they have a long-lasting impact on your digital marketing efforts.
+Meta descriptions may be a short summary of your web page, but they have a long-lasting impact on your SEO efforts and your organic traffic.

 Well-written meta descriptions can increase your click-through rate and drive organic traffic to your website from search engines results pages (SERPs), like Google.

-Plus, they play a huge role in delivering the right first impression to your customers — and it could even push up conversion rates.
+Plus, they play a huge role in delivering the right first impression to potential customers.

-So what are meta descriptions and how important are they in 2020?
+So, what are meta descriptions and how important are they in 2021?

-In this post, we’ll cover all you need to know about meta descriptions and their role in SEO (and beyond).
-We’ll then take you through how to write meta descriptions that convert, and look at some killer examples from other brands out there.
+In this post, we’ll cover everything you need to know about writing meta descriptions and their role in SEO.
+We’ll then show you how to write great meta descriptions that convert and look at some killer meta description examples from other brands out there.

 What is a meta description?